Top-ranked UConn bounces back from loss, routs Houston 91-51

 Dorian Branch scored 13 points to lead Houston (8-9, 1-2), which has lost three of its last four games.

 The Huskies have never lost in the American Athletic Conference and won their 106th straight regular-season conference game and 124th when tournament games are included.

 They made it clear early they would not be threatened in this one.

-Nelson-Ododa, who went 0 of 8 from the floor in Thursday’s 74-58 loss to Baylor, opened the scoring with a strong move to the basket and the Huskies ran out to a 16-0 lead, capped by a 3-pointer from the baseline by Williams.
+Nelson-Ododa, who went 0 of 8 from the floor in Thursday’s 74-58 loss to No. 6 Baylor, opened the scoring with a strong move to the basket and the Huskies ran out to a 16-0 lead, capped by a 3-pointer from the baseline by Williams.

+“Today’s game was pretty big for us in terms of using what we saw on film and what we were criticized over and kind of taking that and seeing if we could work on that in today’s game and seeing if that translates,” Nelson-Ododa said.
+“I think it did pretty well, for the most part.”

-The Cougars missed their first 12 shots and it was 25-2 after a quarter, 44-21 at the half ad 72-34 after three quarters.
+The Cougars missed their first 12 shots and fell behind 25-2 after a quarter, 44-21 at the half and 72-34 after three quarters.

+“The only thing we need to do differently is fight,” Houston coach Ronald Hughey said.
+“Fight more.
+You can’t come out and expect them to punch you.
+You gotta be the first person to punch.
+The first quarter 25-2 that’s not us.
+Second quarter 19-19, they still got their starters in.
+That’s who we are.”

 UConn, which shot 29 percent against Baylor and had just eight assists, was much more efficient on offense against the Cougars.
 The Huskies had 22 assists on 34 baskets and hit 54% of their shots.
 They were especially effective in the paint, outscoring the Cougars 42-30, including 16-6 on the fast break and 18-7 on second-chance points.